Keyfactor/remote-file-orchestrator/readme_source.md

 Once the Discovery job has completed, a list of PEMChain store locations should show in the Certificate Stores Discovery tab in Keyfactor Command.
 Right click on a store and select Approve to bring up a dialog that will ask for the Keystore Password.
 Enter the store password, click Save, and the Certificate Store should now show up in the list of stores in the Certificate Stores tab.

 From the Certificate Store list, edit the newly added store to enter whether the store has a separate private key file, and if necessary, the FULL PATH to that file. **NOTE:** You will not be able to successfully process an Inventory or Management job for this store until this has been completed.

-**4. Update Settings in config.json**

-The PEMChain Orchestrator uses a JSON config file:

-{
-"UseSudo": "N",
-"CreateStoreOnAddIfMissing": "N",
-"UseSeparateUploadFilePath": "N",
-"SeparateUploadFilePath": "/path/to/upload/folder/",
-"UseNegotiateAuth": "N",
-"UseSCP": "N",
-"DefaultLinuxPermissionsOnStoreCreation": "600"
-}

-**UseSudo** (Applicable for Linux managed servers only) - Y/N - Determines whether to prefix certain Linux command with "sudo".
-This can be very helpful in ensuring that the user id running commands ssh uses "least permissions necessary" to process each task.
-Setting this value to "Y" will prefix all Linux commands with "sudo" with the expectation that the command being executed on the orchestrated Linux server will look in the sudoers file to determine whether the logged in ID has elevated permissions for that specific command.
-For orchestrated Windows servers, this setting has no effect.
-Setting this value to "N" will result in "sudo" not being added to Linux commands.
-**CreateStoreOnAddIfMissing** - Y/N - Determines if during a Management-Add job if a certificate store should be created if it does not already exist.
-If set to "N", the job will return an error with a message stating that the store does not exist.
-**UseSeparateUploadFilePath** (Applicable for Linux managed servers only) – When adding a certificate to a PEM or PKCS12 store, the PEMChain Orchestrator must upload the certificate being deployed to the server where the certificate store resides.
-Setting this value to "Y" looks to the next setting, SeparateUploadFilePath, to determine where this file should be uploaded.
-Set this value to "N" to use the same path where the certificate store being managed resides.
-**SeparateUploadFilePath** (Applicable for Linux managed servers only) – Only used when UseSeparateUploadFilePath is set to "Y".
-Set this to the path you wish to use as the location to upload and later remove PEM/PKCS12 certificate store data before being moved to the final destination.
-**UseNegotiateAuth** (Applicable for Windows managed servers only) – Y/N - Determines if WinRM should use Negotiate (Y) when connecting to the remote server.
-**UseSCP** (Optional, Applicable for Linux managed servers only) - Y/N - Detemines if SCP (Y) or SFTP (N) should be used in uploading certificate files during Management-Add jobs.
-**DefaultLinuxPermissionsOnStoreCreation** (Applicable for Linux managed servers only) - Optional.
-Value must be 3 digits all between 0-7.
-The Linux file permissions that will be set on a new certificate store created via a Management Create job.
-This value will be used for all certificate stores managed by this orchestrator instance unless overridden by the optional "Linux File Permissions on Store Creation" custom parameter setting on a specific certificate store.
-If "Linux File Permissions on Store Creation" and DefaultLinuxPermissionsOnStoreCreation are not set, a default permission of 600 will be used.

 ***